Daimler Company: Commercial Division

 Buses and trucks were able to use the same chassis and engines and, as was common practice for commercial vehicles, then have bespoke bodywork fitted.
-The Metropolitan Electric Tramways ordering 350 double-decker buses in 1912 and engines were sold to the London General Omnibus Company (LGOC).
+The Metropolitan Electric Tramways ordered 350 double-decker buses in 1912 and engines were sold to the London General Omnibus Company (LGOC).
 The bus models were the 13 foot wheelbase CB (same chassis as the 4 ton truck) and the 12 foot wheelbase CC, both with 40 hp engines.
 With the onset of WW1 CC chassis production was stopped and CB production was ramped up for trucks for the military.

 A half-ton delivery van was based on a 12 hp chassis similar to a car chassis.

 The railcar project utilised 2 of the large six-cylinder engines.
 Daimler had created a railcar in 1904, and though it went into service briefly it was hardly a success.
 The new project in 1911 was of advanced design with the drive engines charging accumulators which could be used to provide a power boost, or to drive the vehicle in the event of engine failure.
 The bodywork was completed in 1913.
 The war interrupted the testing though it fared well, although it wasn't a commercial success and in 1921 the railcar project was dropped.

 There was a close link between the Associated Equipment Company (AEC) and Daimler commercial division.
 Daimler secured sole marketing rights for any AEC chassis other than those required by AEC's owner (the London General Omnibus Company), and in exchange AEC were to fit Daimler engines in their chassis.
 This agreement was made in 1912, and continued until AEC war service vehicles had to have the Tylor engine fitted.
 In the late 1920s AEC and Daimler commercial division formed the Associated Daimler Company to build commercial vehicles.
 The association was dissolved in 1928 with each company retaining manufacture of its original products.